Back to Blog

 }

-This model became our window into the past.
-We could now write standard Laravel queries:
+This model became my window into the past.
+I could now write standard Laravel queries:

 HistoricalSale::where('region', 'North')